Friday, February 26, 2016

 Anyway, it's a Mystery Photo because—although I remember posing for it—I have absolutely no idea who took it.

-The story goes like this.
-As a wee child, I lived in Piedmont, California—and used to play, by myself, in the Mountain View Cemetery in Oakland.
+As a wee child, I lived on Ramona Avenue in Oakland, California—and I used to play, by myself, in the Mountain View Cemetery in Oakland (thank you, neglectful Boomer parents).
 That particular graveyard was established in 1863, and designed by Frederick Law Olmsted, the landscape architect who also designed New York's Central Park.
 So, yeah, of course I played in it!

 Mystery Photo taken in Mountain View Cemetery in 1982 of a creepy little boy playing alone next to some unmarked graves.